-Elise Jones was elected to the Board of County Commissioners in 2012 and again in 2016.
-Her current term continues through early January 2021.
+Claire Levy was elected to the Board of County Commissioners in 2020, with a term continuing through January 2025, representing District 1.

-As a resident of Boulder, Commissioner Jones represents residential District 1.
+As a resident of Boulder, Commissioner Levy represents District 1.